 - promote community cohesion (Education and Inspections Act 2006; Education Act 2002).

 In addition to the statutory Department for Education guidance for SRE (2000) referenced in the table above, the DfE has formally recognised the supplementary guidance document, produced by the PSHE Association, Brook and the Sex Education Forum.
-Schools designing their SRE provision should refer to both the statutory guidance from 2000 and this supplementary guidance.
+Schools designing their RSE provision should refer to both the statutory guidance from 2000 and this supplementary guidance.

 How does PSHE education contribute to Ofsted inspections